tjcarney89/swift-xcode-warnings-errors-ios-0217/README.md

 ![](https://curriculum-content.s3.amazonaws.com/ios/ios-objc-fundamentals-unit/xcode_integer_operation.png)

-Click on the warning and you'll see a similar "pointer conversion" message, but also Xcode offers a fix-it option, translating the `i + 1` into `*(i + 1)`.
+Click on the warning and you'll see a similar "Incompatible integer to pointer conversion" message, but also Xcode offers a fix-it option, translating the `i + 1` into `*(i + 1)`.

 ![](https://curriculum-content.s3.amazonaws.com/ios/ios-objc-fundamentals-unit/xcode_integer_fixit.png)